Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-query/README.md

 This sample shows getting a log query. to handle the response and view it in a tabular form, the [pandas](https://pypi.org/project/pandas/) library is used.
 Please look at the samples if you don't want to use the pandas library.

+#### Specifying a duration

+The `duration` parameter can be used to specify the time duration for which to query the data.
+This can also be accompanied with either `start_time` or `end_time`.
+If either `start_time` or `end_time` are not provided, the current time is taken as the end time.
+Alternatively, the `start_time` and `end_time` keyword arguments can be provided together instead of `duration` parameter like shown in the example below.

 ```Python
 import os
 import pandas as pd